-If the Do not forward option is checked, DNS queries will not be forwarded to any other DNS server - Kerio Control will search only in the hosts local file or in DHCP tables (see below).
+If the Do not forward option is checked, DNS queries will not be forwarded to any other DNS server - Kerio Control will search only in the hostname table or in the DHCP server table (see below).
 If requested name or IP address is not found, non-existence of the name/address is reported to the client.